webrtc-rs/webrtc/README.md

 ## Building

-### Toolchain

-**Minimum Supported Rust Version:** `1.65.0`

-Our minimum supported rust version(MSRV) policy is to support versions of the compiler released within the last six months.
-We don't eagerly bump the minimum version we support, instead the minimum will be bumped on a needed by needed basis, usually because downstream dependencies force us to.

-**Note:** Changes to the minimum supported version are not consider breaking from a [semver](https://semver.org/) perspective.

-### Monorepo Setup

 All webrtc dependent crates and examples are included in this repository at the top level in a Cargo workspace.

 To build all webrtc examples: